TruSat/trusat-learn/docs/design.md

 ---

 ## Contributing to TruSat's design
 TruSat community members are free to contribute to TruSat's strategy and design.
 Common cases might include proposing UX concepts or UI specifications.
+To join the discussion on the evolving design needs of TruSat, visit the [TruSat Discord Server](https://discord.gg/SC76Wph).

 You may use your design tool of choice.
 TruSat’s initial designs were made via the free tier of Figma, a browser-based design tool.